Lazza/RecuperaBit/README.md

 The files will be saved inside the output directory specified by `-o`.

+## Mounting Partitions
+RecuperaBit along with python-fuse can mount the recovered partitions for easier access to the contents.
+Run:

+    mount [mountpoint]

+to mount all of the partitions in folders inside of the mountpoint.

 ## License

 This software is released under the GNU GPLv3.
 See `LICENSE` for more details.